-In Spanish, both nouns and adjectives change when the number changes, to encode the information about plurality.
+In Spanish, articles, nouns and adjectives all change when the number changes in order to encode the information about plurality.

 Agreement in gender

 Spanish adjectives also agree in gender with the noun they modify or describe.
 Imagine there are two arbitrary adjectives - rede and redu - for our word red.
 Also imagine a rule that states that the rede form is only used when the noun it modifies ends in the letter e and the latter is used only with nouns that end in the letter u.
 According to the rules we've invented, a noun like booke would take the rede adjective and a noun like lampu would require redu.
 Another rule insists that articles also agree in gender.
 According to our invented rules, the following would be a properly-formed sentence: